Kara Del Toro Sizzles In Sweatshirt And Underwear, Jokes About Mooning Neighbors For The Shot

 “Can you moon us as well?” another follower asked, referencing Kara’s caption.

-“Beautiful series of photos!” one follower added.
+“Beautiful series of photos!” a third admirer added.

-“I’d be willing to bet they didn’t mind,” another fan said in reference to Kara’s neighbors.
+“I’d be willing to bet they didn’t mind,” another fan said, in reference to Kara’s neighbors.

-Just a few days ago, as The Inquisitr reported, Kara tantalized her Instagram followers by sharing a smoking hot double update in which she went totally topless while stretched out in the sand.
+Just a few days ago, as The Inquisitr reported, Kara tantalized her Instagram followers by sharing a smoking-hot double update in which she went totally topless while stretched out in the sand.